Skip to content

 MASO Tube Map

-Seven coloured lines represent seven control domains.
+Seven coloured lines represent the original seven control domains.
 Stations are key controls.
 Zones are implementation tiers.
 Interchanges mark where domains share control points (Judge Gate, PACE Bridge, Agent Registry).
 River PACE flows through the centre, mapping resilience phases to tier progression.
+Model Cognition Assurance, Agentic Task Mandate, and Objective Intent were added after the tube map was created and are not yet represented visually.

 Control Domains

-The framework organises controls into eight domains.
+The framework organises controls into ten domains.
 The first five map to specific OWASP risks.
-The sixth - Prompt, Goal & Epistemic Integrity - addresses both the three OWASP risks that require cross-cutting controls and the nine epistemic risks identified in the Emergent Risk Register that have no OWASP equivalent.
-The seventh - Privileged Agent Governance - addresses the unique risks of orchestrators, planners, and other agents with elevated authority.
+The sixth, Prompt, Goal & Epistemic Integrity, addresses both the three OWASP risks that require cross-cutting controls and the nine epistemic risks identified in the Emergent Risk Register that have no OWASP equivalent.
+The seventh, Privileged Agent Governance, addresses the unique risks of orchestrators, planners, and other agents with elevated authority.
+The eighth, Model Cognition Assurance, addresses the gap between a model's expressed reasoning and its internal computational state.
+The ninth, Agentic Task Mandate and Behavioural Governance, enforces means compliance and detects behavioural deviation in agentic workflows.
+The tenth, Objective Intent, provides the declared intent specifications that the evaluation architecture and mandate governance depend on.

 0. Prompt, Goal & Epistemic Integrity